stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_notification_strategy/35_accumulator.md

 ### Design

 Views listen to the accumulator for notifications.
 The accumulator, on the other hand, listen to its submodels.
 When the submodels report a change, the accumulator records that a change has occurred, but does not propagate the notification to the View.
 Instead, it records that a change has happened.
+Additional changes from the models can be handled by either of the following strategies:

+1. additional notifications from any submodel are neutralized.
+2. additional notifications from the same submodel are neutralized. notifications from other submodels are recorded.
+3. all notifications are enqueued.

+The accumulator notifies the View only when `notifyListeners()` is issued.
+Honoring the above strategies, the Accumulator can deliver one or more notifications.